ivanhristov92/ReduxManagerLib/README.md

 Check out this introductory wiki for more details and examples: https://github.com/ivanhristov92/ReduxManagerLib/wiki/Introduction

-Or go and see a more thorough demo at this repo: https://github.com/ivanhristov92/ReduxManagerLibDemos
+Or go and see a more thorough example at this repo: https://github.com/ivanhristov92/ReduxManagerLibDemos